CamCatTay/public-stuff/README.md

 # public
-This is where I store my not so secret stuff
+This is where I store my stuff I want the world to see!
+Feel free to look around.